-- Online Graduate Education Application and Electronic Supporting Documents - Application - Electronic copy of professional resume/curriculum vitae - Electronic copy of a personal statement requesting admission, including reasons for pursuing the doctoral degree, an overview of professional background and goals and a discussion of professional philosophy.
-Suggested word limit is approximately 500 words. - Electronic copy of evidence of significant scholarly accomplishment, either a completed master's thesis or other written product that demonstrates ability to write clearly and coherently and to develop a thesis or idea with supporting literature citations. - Reference Contacts (additional information provided within online application) - Official transcripts from all previously attended colleges or universities - Evidence of 36-graduate credits to include a completed master's degree from an accredited institution and official transcripts for all post-secondary education.
+- School of Education Graduate Application and Electronic Supporting Documents - Online Application - o Electronic copy of professional resume/curriculum vitae - Electronic copy of a statement of interest requesting admission, including reasons for pursuing the doctoral degree, an overview of professional background and goals and a discussion of professional philosophy.
+Suggested word limit is approximately 500 words. - o Letters of Recommendation (additional information provided within online application) - Official transcripts are required from: - o Any institution where you earned a bachelor's degree. - o Any institution where you earned a post-bachelor's (graduate) degree. - Any institution where you earned credit you would like considered toward an endorsement or graduate degree. - o Upon application review, you may be required to provide additional transcripts, including those with courses taken while in high school or at a community college. - Evidence of 36-graduate credits to include a completed master's degree from an accredited institution and official transcripts for all post-secondary education.
 It is recommended that applicants have a graduate grade point average of 3.5 or better on a 4.0 scale.
-Transcripts and other supporting materials are not returned to the applicant and become the property of Drake University. - Official report of the Graduate Record Exam (GRE) test scores or the Miller's Analogies Test (MAT).
-The Drake Writing Competency Exam is not an acceptable testing option for this program. - Graduate Record Exam (GRE) - Miller Analogies Test (MAT)
+Transcripts and other supporting materials are not returned to the applicant and become the property of Drake University. - Doctoral Applicants, with a Master's degree GPA below 3.5, must complete either the GRE or the MAT. - o Graduate Record Exam (GRE) - o Miller Analogies Test (MAT)

 Online application materials will automatically be forwarded to the School of Education.
-Please mail transcripts and test scores to:
+Official transcripts and test scores may be sent via secure electronic transmission to soegradadmission@drake.edu or mailed to:

-Coordinator of Graduate AdmissionDrake University School of Education 2702 Forest AvenueDes Moines, Iowa 50311
+Coordinator of Graduate Admission Drake University School of Education 2507 University Ave.
+Des Moines, Iowa 50311